AP FACT CHECK: Shades of gray in Turkey's stated Syria goals | Taiwan News

 THE FACTS: While the U.S. has provided training, weapons and logistical support for the YPG and the Syrian Democratic Forces it dominates, that aid is not known to have extended west of the Euphrates to Afrin.
 Afrin has been a much more problematic Kurdish-controlled area for Washington, because it is a separate entity in western Syria.
 Turkey had said it will not accept YPG presence west of the Euphrates.

-U.S. officials speaking in Ankara on Wednesday said Syrian Kurdish fighters in Afrin are not part of the Kurdish-led SDF, which drove IS from much of northeastern Syria with the help of the U.S.-led coalition.
-They denied the Turkish government's claims the U.S. had delivered thousands of trucks of weapons to the Syrian Kurdish forces, saying the bulk of the supplies went to U.S. forces and also included ammunition, food and humanitarian supplies.
+U.S. officials speaking in Ankara on Wednesday said the Syrian Kurdish fighters in Afrin are not part of the group that received help from the U.S.-led coalition in driving out IS from most of northeastern Syria.
+They also denied the Turkish government's claims that the U.S. had delivered thousands of trucks of weapons to Syrian Kurdish forces, saying most of the supplies instead went to U.S. forces, and that the resources also included ammunition, food and humanitarian supplies.

 The American officials spoke on condition of anonymity because they were not authorized to talk to the media.